yavin-dev/docs/pages/guide/08-start.md

 Direct upload of CSV to Yavin is not supported for Analytic Queries.
 You can upload the CSV to a database as a table and then create a Hjson config and access it via Yavin.

-After uploading the CSV file to HDFS and creating a table on it.
-In path : ```yavin/packages/webservice/app/src/main/resources/demo-configs/db/sql/```

-Create an Hjson file to point to the CSV file using Hive, example: ```CSV_Data_connection.hjson```
+After uploading the CSV file to HDFS and creating an HDFS table on it.
+In path : ```yavin/packages/webservice/app/src/main/resources/demo-configs/db/sql/```.
+Create/reuse the Hjson file to point to the CSV file using Hive, example: ```CSV_Data_connection.hjson```

-Sample demo of an H2 connection :
+Sample H2 Connection config:
 ```
 {
   dbconfigs: [